-Erin M. Hamor is an Associate in Lozano Smith's Sacramento office, and co-chair of the firm’s Charter School Practice Group.
+Erin M. Hamor is Senior Counsel in Lozano Smith's Sacramento office, and co-chair of the firm’s Charter School Practice Group.
 Ms. Hamor represents clients in all aspects of public education and public agency law.
 Her areas of expertise include labor and employment, charter schools, board governance, and litigation.

 Ms. Hamor regularly advises clients on a variety of matters including certificated and classified discipline and terminations, grievance processing, contract interpretation, and employee leaves.
 She is experienced at navigating complex personnel matters and guiding clients through labor law compliance issues.
 Ms. Hamor defends school districts against unfair practice charges brought before the Public Employment Relations Board, and responds to claims of discrimination filed with the DFEH and EEOC.

 Ms. Hamor also advises clients regarding all aspects of the Charter Schools Act, including charter oversight, location, petition review and revocation.
 She supports administrators and boards with general governance matters including conflicts of interest, the Brown Act and the Public Records Act.